lucadealfaro/NLP-220/03_correlation.md

 * One major limitation is that $R^2$ **always increases** as you add more independent variables to the model, even if those variables are not statistically significant.
 * This can be misleading and lead to **overfitting**, where a model becomes too complex and fits the random noise in the training data rather than the underlying pattern.
 * A high $R^2$ doesn't necessarily mean the model is good or that the variables have a causal relationship.

 ---

-### Adjusted R-squared

-* To address the limitation of $R^2$, we use **Adjusted R-squared**.
-* It penalizes the model for adding useless independent variables.
-* **Adjusted $R^2$ only increases if a new variable improves the model more than would be expected by chance**.
-If the new variable is not helpful, Adjusted $R^2$ will decrease.
-* This makes it a more reliable metric for comparing models with different numbers of predictors.

----